rescript-react-native/rescript-react-native/website/blog/2019-06-04-hello-reason-react-native.md

 ## But why`reason-react-native` ?

-`bs-react-native` already had multiple breaking changes in the past and we didn't really wanted to offer a poor experience by creating a new release with tons of changes that won't be easy to codemod (or would require much more work from us).
+`bs-react-native` already had multiple breaking changes in the past and we didn't really want to offer a poor experience by creating a new release with tons of changes that won't be easy to codemod (or would require much more work from us).